American Horror Story: Delicate (2023–2024)

 Based on Danielle Valentine's novel Delicate Condition, this season is unique as the first to be adapted from a novel rather than an original storyline.
 The plot centers around Anna Victoria Alcott (Emma Roberts), an A-list movie star living in New York City who is desperate to have a baby with her husband, Dexter 'Dex' Harding Jr. (Matt Czuchry).
 Despite concerns from her friend and PR manager, Siobhan Corbyn (Kim Kardashian), about the impact on her career during an already intense award season, Anna is determined to become a mother through IVF treatment with the prestigious Dr. Andrew Hill (Denis O'Hare).
 However, she starts experiencing strange and haunting visions, leading her to believe that someone (or something) is sabotaging her pregnancy attempts.
 After believing she is being stalked by several women including the hysterical Ms. Mavis Preecher (Julie White), the mysterious Ivy Ehrenreich (Cara Delevingne), and obsessive superfan Susan Pratt (Ashlie Atkinson); Anna and Dex temporarily relocate to The Hamptons and stay at a spare house owned by Dex's business partner, Talia Thompson (Juliana Canfield).
 Talia also enlists a bodyguard named Kamal (Maaz Ali) to watch over Anna while the house also has a mysterious manager named Nicolette (Michaela Jaé Rodriguez).
 Throw into the mix Dex and Talia's new business collaboration with the alluring artist, Sonia Shawcross (Annabelle Dexter-Jones), who looks a lot like Dex's dead ex-wife, Adeline Harding (also Dexter-Jones), and Anna is pushed to her limits of what is really happening to her.

-Upcoming thirteenth season
+13 (2026)

-On December 5, 2018, Murphy said the witches from Coven will return in a future season.
-On January 9, 2020, the series was renewed through season 13.
-In October 2024, Murphy announced that Sarah Paulson and Evan Peters are in talks to return for season 13.
-He later confirmed Paulson's return through an Instagram post in June 2025.
-On October 31, 2025, the main cast for the thirteenth season was confirmed, including Peters, Paulson, Emma Roberts, Billie Lourd, Kathy Bates, Angela Bassett, Leslie Grossman, Jessica Lange, Gabourey Sidibe, and newcomer Ariana Grande.
+The season takes place primarily in New York City, and follows Ben DeSoto (portrayed by Joey Pollari), a hospice caretaker suffering from triskaidekaphobia, who takes a strange job at The Apollyon, an eerie residential building inhabited by characters from seasons past.